-- It is the Designer's responsibility to select materials suitable for the fluid service.
-A. Materials are to be selected that resist deterioration in service and meet the service life defined in the PSIP. - The Designer shall define the corrosion rate of the piping system based on 1. system fluid and material selection.
+- A. It is the Designer's responsibility to select materials suitable for the fluid service.

+Materials are to be selected that resist deterioration in service and meet the service life defined in the PSIP. - 1.
+Corrosion: The Designer shall define the corrosion rate of the piping system based on system fluid and material selection.
 If necessary, the Designer shall implement corrosion control for the pressure system.
-See PS-GUIDE for guidance regarding corrosion. - 2.
-Buried steel pipe shall be protected from corrosion by either cathodic protection or a coating. - For cathodic protection design requirements, refer to ESM Ch.
-7, a.
-Electrical, Section G4090, Other Site Electrical Systems, 1.0 Cathodic Protection. - If a coating system is used it shall be holiday tested in accordance with b.
-ASTM G62, Standard Test Method for Holiday Detection in Pipeline Coatings.
+See PS-GUIDE-Pressure System Design Guidance (3.0 Material Compatibility, A. Corrosion) for guidance regarding corrosion. - 2.
+Buried steel pipe shall be protected from corrosion by either cathodic protection or a coating. - a.
+For cathodic protection design requirements, refer to ESM Ch.
+7, Electrical, Section G4090, Other Site Electrical Systems (1.0 Cathodic Protection). - b.
+If a coating system is used it shall be holiday tested in accordance with ASTM G62, Standard Test Method for Holiday Detection in Pipeline

+Coatings.
 Method A or B shall be used for determining pinholes, voids, or metal particles protruding through the coating.
-Method B shall be used to verify the thin spots in the coating.
+Method B shall be used to check for thin spots in the coating.

-Guidance: Master Specification Section 23 2113, Hydronic Piping, Part 3.6 Corrosion Control, contains detailed information for pipe coatings for black steel pipe.
+Guidance: Master Specification Section 23 2113, Hydronic Piping (Article 3.6 Corrosion Control), contains detailed information for pipe coatings for black steel pipe.
 This information can be applied to any buried black steel pressure system; it is not exclusive to hydronic piping.

-3. Pressure systems that require periodic inspection because of potential corrosion or required corrosion control shall be identified in the design.
-The expected corrosion rate shall be specified by the Designer.
-The pressure system owning organization is responsible for implementing necessary preventative maintenance governed by P101-34.
+Pressure systems that require periodic inspection because of potential corrosion or required corrosion control shall be identified in the design.
+Alternatively, the expected corrosion rate shall be specified by the Designer and accounted for in minimum wall thickness design calculations to account for corrosion over the life of the system.

-NOTE: The pressure system owning organization is responsible for implementing any necessary preventing maintenance for corrosion control as required by P101-34.
+NOTE: The pressure system owning organization is responsible for implementing any necessary predictive and/or preventive maintenance for corrosion control as required by P101-34.

-- When specifying nonmetallic materials, the Designer will select materials that are B. compatible with the fluid service in the piping system and be capable of withstanding the Design Pressures and Design Temperatures.
-See PS-GUIDE for guidance regarding selecting nonmetallic materials. - C. The Designer shall select materials that will not contaminate the service fluid.
+- B. When specifying nonmetallic materials, the Designer shall select materials that are compatible with the fluid service in the piping system and be capable of withstanding the Design Pressures and Design Temperatures.
+See PS-GUIDE, Pressure System Design Guidance, Section 3.0 Material Compatibility. - C. The Designer shall select materials that will not contaminate the service fluid. - D. Use of brittle materials in pneumatic systems, e.g., PVC or CPVC, must be approved by the Owner.